gregmercer/jsframework-talks/README.md

-backbone-talks
+jsframework-talks
 ==============

-Learning Backbone.js one step at a time.
+Learning Nodejs, Express and Backbone.js one step at a time.

 Installing node
 ```